Bass Pro Shops: History

-In July 2025, Bass Pro Shops and Big Cedar Lodge officially opened a new par-3 18-hole golf course called Cliffhangers, located in Hollister, Missouri.
-The course features dramatic elevation changes, holes ranging from 60 to 170 yards, and is carved into the regions well known limestone cliffs.
+Starting in 2010, and continuing through 2025, Bass Pro Shops has been repeatedly accused of benefiting from billions in subsidies from taxpayers while failing to deliver on their promises of tourist and economic activity.

 Acquisitions

 In 2016, the company acquired Cabela's Inc. for $4.5 billion.

 The deal was financed via preferred equity financing from Goldman Sachs and Pamplona.
 Goldman Sachs contributed $1.8 billion towards financing and Pamplona contributed $600 million.

 In 2019, Bass Pro Shops sold eleven of Cabela's stores to Sansome Pacific for $324.3 million in a sale-leaseback program.
 The acquisition of Cabela's resulted in 2,000 jobs lost in Sidney, Nebraska, Cabela's headquarters at the time of the acquisition.
 Since the acquisition, three stores have closed and eight new stores have opened.
 As part of Cabela's acquisition, the company agreed to sell the assets and liabilities of the World Foremost Bank to Synovus and Capital One, a transfer of over $1 billion in assets.

 In 2020, Great Outdoors Group, the parent company of Bass Pro Shops and Cabela's, attempted to acquire Sportsman's Warehouse.
 However, the deal was canceled in 2021 after the Federal Trade Commission indicated they were not going to provide clearance.

 In 2023, Bass Pro Shops and Bluegreen Corporation announced plans to acquire the Branson Cedars Resort.

-In September 2025, Bass Pro Shops and White River Marine Group announced the acquisition of water sports brand Hobie, with plans to return Hobie production and jobs from Mexico to Lebanon, Missouri.
+In September 2025, Bass Pro Shops and White River Marine Group announced the acquisition of water sports brand Hobie Cat, with plans to return Hobie production and jobs from Mexico to Lebanon, Missouri.
 This acquisition united two manufacturers with a combined 128 years of providing watercraft to outdoor enthusiasts around the world.